 In addition to litigation-related consulting, clients often request Secretariat Economists professionals to audit their workforce and employment decisions even in the absence of litigation in order to ensure compliance and equity.
 Employers have an incentive to monitor employment decisions such as promotions, pay raises, and job assignments not only to protect themselves against future litigation, but also to increase the productivity of their existing workforce.

-In addition to monitoring decisions relating to compensation, selection and terminations, economists at EI also review compliance with the federal and state wage/hour laws that regulate overtime, minimum wage and the provision of meal and rest breaks.
+In addition to monitoring decisions relating to compensation, selection and terminations, economists at Secretariat Economists also review compliance with the federal and state wage/hour laws that regulate overtime, minimum wage and the provision of meal and rest breaks.
 Our experts are experienced in identifying potential areas of concern and alerting clients before litigation occurs.

 Examples of Audits and Monitoring Engagements include the following:

 - Multiple clients have asked Secretariat Economists professionals to ensure that their proposed re-mapping of salary grades to broader salary bands did not result in women and minorities being disproportionately placed in the lower-paying bands.
 Our statistical analyses isolated the specific areas of this company where this would have happened, allowing for the company to adjust their decisions prior to implementation.